 PredatorSense helps you to gain the edge in your games by allowing you to overclock processors, record macros, and assign them to programmable keys.
-Multiple profiles allow you to quickly switch between key functions.
+Multiple profiles allow you to quickly switch between lighting schemes and hotkey functions.

-PredatorSense also allows you to control the colors of the keyboard backlight zones, turn sticky keys on or off and change multimedia modes.
+PredatorSense also allows you to control overclocking features, the colors of keys and LEDs, turn sticky keys on or off and monitor system performance.